d0vak1n/RepipiTwitterbotJS/README.md

 ## Description <a name='description'></a>

-Publish a badword every hour in spanish and retweet the last 2 tweets with that word.
+Publish a spanish badword every hour and retweet the last 2 tweets with that word.

 ---